siemens/mtda/README.md

 # Power off the target
 $ mtda-cli target off

-# Attach the SD card to the host
+# Attach the shared storage to the host
-$ mtda-cli sd host
+$ mtda-cli storage host

-# Write a compressed image to the SD card
+# Write a compressed image to the shared storage
 # Compressed images (gzip'ed or bzip'ed) are supported
-$ mtda-cli sd write console-image.wic.bz2
+$ mtda-cli storage write console-image.wic.bz2
-$ mtda-cli sd write console-image.wic.gz
+$ mtda-cli storage write console-image.wic.gz

-# The SD card may be mounted (if initialized)
+# The shared storage device may be mounted (if initialized)
-$ mtda-cli sd mount 1 # mount 1st partition
+$ mtda-cli storage mount 1 # mount 1st partition

 # Update the kernel image
 # (here boot/kernel on the mounted partition, vmlinuz on the client)
-$ mtda-cli sd update boot/kernel vmlinuz
+$ mtda-cli storage update boot/kernel vmlinuz

-# Attach the SD card to the target
+# Attach the shared storage device to the target
 # Partitions will be un-mounted from the host (if any were mounted)
-$ mtda-cli sd target
+$ mtda-cli storage target

 # Power on the target
 $ mtda-cli target on